 4.4 Those contracted to work at or for the University, including sub contractors, will be expected to comply with the policy.
 Breach of the policy could result in the termination of the contract.

 5.2 The Director of Academic and Student Affairs is responsible for ensuring that student-related issues are effectively addressed.
-The Director of Human Resources, in conjunction with the Equal Opportunities Manager, is responsible for ensuring staff-related issues are effectively addressed.
+The Director of Human Resources, in conjunction with the Equality and Diversity Manager, is responsible for ensuring that staff-related issues are effectively addressed.